frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise3.md

 ## Example Solution

-??? success "Click here after fixing your tube in the above activity"
+??? success "Click here if you fixed your extrude"

-    Doing four separate extrudes manually is way too much work.
+    manually doing four extrudes is tedious.
+There's a better way!

-    Here's the faster way:

     - Delete your old extrudes.

-    - Use the **Extrude Individual** feature script you installed in Stage 0.
+    - Use the **Extrude Individual** Featurescript from Stage 0.
-    - (Hit **Alt+C** and type `"extrude individual"` if you can't find it.)
+    - (Hit **Alt+C** and search `"extrude individual"` if needed.)

-    Using Extrude Individual lets you extrude multiple shapes individually in one step!
+    This tool lets you extrude multiple sketch regions separately, all in one step.

-    Also, if you click the "Bind" option inside Extrude Individual, you can force symmetry.
+    Also, if you click the "Symmetric" option inside Extrude Individual, you can force symmetry.

     <figure>
       <img src="/img/learning-course/stage1a/extrude-individual.webp" style="width:100%">
-      <figcaption>Using "Bind" inside Extrude Individual.</figcaption>
+      <figcaption>Using "Symmetric" inside Extrude Individual.</figcaption>
     </figure>

 ---